usnistgov/pyPRISM/docs/install/dependencies.rst

     - bokeh
     - holoviews

-These additional depedencies are needed to compile the documentation from source
+These additional dependencies are needed to compile the documentation from source
     - sphinx
     - sphinx-autobuild
     - sphinx_rtd_theme